pfrenssen/coder/README.txt

 Copy coder.module to your module directory and then enable on the admin modules page.
-Enable the modules that admin/settings/coder works on, then view the coder results page at admin/coder.
+Enable the modules that admin/settings/coder works on, then view the coder results page at coder.

 Author
 ------